Trefftz method: Introduction

-The hybrid Trefftz finite-element method has been considerably advanced since its introduction about 30 years ago.
+The hybrid Trefftz finite-element method has been considerably advanced since its introduction by J. Jiroušek in the late 1970s.
 The conventional method of finite element analysis involves converting the differential equation that governs the problem into a variational functional from which element nodal properties – known as field variables – can be found.
 This can be solved by substituting in approximate solutions to the differential equation and generating the finite element stiffness matrix which is combined with all the elements in the continuum to obtain the global stiffness matrix.
 Application of the relevant boundary conditions to this global matrix, and the subsequent solution of the field variables rounds off the mathematical process, following which numerical computations can be used to solve real life engineering problems.

 An important aspect of solving the functional requires us to find solutions that satisfy the given boundary conditions and satisfy inter-element continuity since we define independently the properties over each element domain.

 The hybrid Trefftz method differs from the conventional finite element method in the assumed displacement fields and the formulation of the variational functional.
 In contrast to the conventional method (based on the Rayleigh-Ritz mathematical technique) the Trefftz method (based on the Trefftz mathematical technique) assumes the displacement field is composed of two independent components; the intra-element displacement field which satisfies the governing differential equation and is used to approximate the variation of potential within the element domain, and the conforming frame field which specifically satisfies the inter-element continuity condition, defined on the boundary of the element.
 The frame field here is the same as that used in the conventional finite element method but defined strictly on the boundary of the element – hence the use of the term "hybrid" in the method's nomenclature.
 The variational functional must thus include additional terms to account for boundary conditions, since the assumed solution field only satisfies the governing differential equation.